choste/Koa-service-template/README.md

 ## Setup

-this project async and requires node 7.6 or greater.
+This project async and requires node 7.6 or greater.
 [nodejs](https://nodejs.org)

 ```